 “Shatin Lung Wah Pigeon (沙田龙华乳鸽)”

-This stir-fried Chye Sim with prawns wasn’t impressive.
-No doubt, the prawns were fresh and springy.
-However, the greens were tasted a little of its bitterness.
-So, instead of ordering the vegetable dish, go ahead and try another of their famous dishes, San Shui Tofu (山水豆腐) which made using stream water.
+This stir-fried Chye Sim with prawns, on contrary, had nothing to wow about.
+Though the prawns were fresh enough, the veggie tasted a little of its bitterness.
+Perhaps, go ahead to try another of their recommendation, San Shui Tofu (山水豆腐), which made using the stream water.

-Please remember, this is a decades-old restaurant which does not serve diet Coke, Coke zero, Coke light or Pepsi light.
-They served this, the extinct glass bottled Coke, instead.
+This was decades-old restaurant, specific sodas eg diet Coke, Coke zero, Coke light or Pepsi light were not on the menu.
+They served this, the conventional type of glass bottled Coke, instead. :)

 Meal for 3, we paid a total about HK$410 (S$85).

 3 thoughts on “Shatin Roast Pigeon in Hong Kong (沙田乳鸽)”

 I went there late February for a friend’s bday dinner.
 We ordered roasted pigeon, everyone got one and we were almost full afterwards.
 We all thought the pigeon was big, almost like a small chicken, lol.

 Yeah, just like those pigeons you see on the street.. it’s even smaller than 童子鸡, especially the roasted one, right?
 For sure no pigeon can be as big as a chicken… haha..